Specializing in Courtrooms in Los Angeles, San Fernando Valley, Van Nuys, Hollywood, Beverly Hills, Santa Clarita and Ventura County

 California Penal Code Section 273.5 and 13700-13702 are the state laws that give definition to domestic violence in Los Angeles Superior Courts.
 It states: “Any person who willfully inflicts upon a person who is his or her spouse, former spouse, cohabitant, former cohabitant, or the mother or father of his or her child, corporal injury resulting in a traumatic condition, is guilty of a felony, and upon conviction thereof shall be punished by imprisonment in the state prison for two, three, or four years, or in a county jail for not more than one year, or by a fine of up to $6,000 or by both that fine and imprisonment.
 Even if there are no visible injuries, you can still be charged under California Penal Code Section 243(e)(a), which says that if you willfully and unlawfully use force or violence against, Spouse, cohabitant, parties with a child in common, non-cohabiting former spouse or fiancé/fiancée or a person with whom the defendant currently has or has previously had a dating relationship regardless of sexual orientation – visible injury not necessary.
 Domestic violence is also commonly referred to as domestic abuse, spousal abuse or spousal battery.
 “Abuse” means intentionally or recklessly causing or attempting to cause bodily injury, or placing another person in reasonable apprehension of imminent serious bodily injury.
 “Domestic violence” means abuse committed against an adult or a minor who is a spouse, former spouse, cohabitant, former cohabitant, or person with whom the suspect has had a child or is having or has a dating or engagement relationship.

 A common myth believed by many who are charged with domestic violence is that if the alleged victim asks that the charges be dropped, then the case will be dismissed.
 In fact, the opposite is true.
 Once the police are called and arrive at a domestic violence location, the parties involved no longer have any authority to decide whether there will be an arrest.
 It’s very clear – If the police see visible injuries – they will make an arrest.
 The alleged victim becomes a witness and it is now up to the prosecutor to determine if charges will be filed.
 Once the prosecutor has decided to file charges for domestic violence or spousal abuse, there are many conditions of probation that can ruin your life.
 There are also many cases that are filed as the result of a bitter divorce or custody battle.
-Domestic abuse crimes can also include criminal trespass, assault & battery, harassment, reckless endangerment, violation of restraining orders, sexual assault, spousal rape, stalking, kidnapping and false imprisonment.
+Domestic abuse crimes can also include criminal trespass, assault & battery, corporal injury to spouse, harassment, reckless endangerment, criminal threats, violation of restraining orders, sexual assault, spousal rape, stalking, kidnapping and false imprisonment.

 Experienced Domestic Violence Defense